0x3st/iris/README.md

+Copy for Assignment 2 will be reported and punished according to University's Non-tolerance Policy on Plagiarism.

 # Shape Placement Optimizer

 A Python-based tool for optimizing the placement of shapes within a given area, maximizing density while preventing overlaps.
 This project implements an efficient algorithm for placing various types of shapes (circles, rectangles, triangles, and polygons) in a way that minimizes wasted space.